 - Accounting for sea level rise and climate change.

 One of the most exciting aspects of the series is the ability to see information exchange in practice.
 In 2015, the series hosted a webinar about low-cost methods for dune formation developed by Safe Harbor Environmental in Cape Cod, Massachusetts.
 Miles away in Puerto Rico, a professor named Dr. Robert J. Mayer was watching the webinar and began implementing what he learned with his students on the island.
 In 2018, Dr. Mayer gave his own presentation through the Restoration Webinar Series about how this dune restoration work will enhance the resilience of coastal communities in Puerto Rico to the effects of storms and climate change.

 Originally started by NOAA and the U.S. Fish and Wildlife Service, the Restoration Webinar Series partnership expanded in 2018 to include the Society for Ecological Restoration.
 Attendees of the webinars can now receive continuing education credits towards the society’s Certified Ecological Restoration Practitioner Program.

 How to get involved:

-- Register to participate in an upcoming webinar.
-Topics for the 2019 webinar series are scheduled through October.
+- View details about upcoming webinars.
+Topics for the 2021 webinar series are scheduled through December.

 - Submit suggestions for future webinar topics to help with the presentation selection process.